Test-Time Adaptation for Unsupervised Combinatorial Optimization: Experiments

 \section{Experiments}

-We empirically evaluate the effectiveness of \NAME{} and online \NAME{} on classical CO problems defined over graphs: Minimum Vertex Cover (MVC) and Maximum Clique (MC).
+We empirically evaluate the effectiveness of \NAME{} and online \NAME{} on classical CO problems defined over graphs: minimum vertex cover (MVC), maximum clique (MC), and max cut (MaxCut).
 We consider three settings: (1) static graphs with fixed distribution, (2) distribution shifts in graph structures, and (3) dynamic graphs with temporal changes.
+We also include experiments on the maximum independent set (MIS) problem in Appendix~\ref{app:mis}.
+Our code is available at \url{https://github.com/yl489/TTA4UCO}.